Emerald Group Publishing

 Emerald Publishing Limited is a scholarly publisher of academic journals and books, headquartered in Leeds, England.
 Originally focused in the areas of social sciences and management, including management, business, education, and library studies, Emerald also publishes in the areas of health, science, engineering, and technology.

 Emerald Publishing began as an independent publishing house, formed by Keith Howard (OBE) and a group of management academics from the University of Bradford.
 Howard stepped down as Chairman of the Emerald Group in 2017.
 Vicky Williams became the CEO of Emerald Publishing in 2018, replacing Richard Bevan, who took over Howard's role of Executive Chairman.
-Emerald Group Publishing was acquired by US-based Cambridge Information Group on 10 June 2022.
+Emerald Group Publishing was acquired by US-based Cambridge Information Group in 2022.
+Cambridge sold Emerald Publishing to Wiley in 2026.

 History

 Emerald was founded in the United Kingdom in 1967 as Management Consultants Bradford (MCB) UP Ltd. The publisher changed its name to Emerald in 2002 following the success of its Emerald Fulltext database.

 In 2007, Emerald acquired a programme of Management and Social Science book serials, series and monographs from Elsevier.

 In 2011, Emerald acquired health and social care publisher Pier Professional Limited, and in 2015, they acquired GoodPractice, a provider of support tools for leaders and senior managers.
 In 2020, Good Practice, Towards Maturity and Mind Tools were combined under Emerald.

 On 10 June 2022, Cambridge Information Group acquired Emerald Group Publishing.

 As of 23 May 2023, Emerald Publishing Limited acquired the book catalogue of Thomas Telford Limited (TTL) including 35 journal titles and other related publishing assets, from the Institution of Civil Engineers (ICE).
 The New Engineering Contract (NEC) Guides were not included in the sale.
+In November 2024, Emerald acquired Information Age Publishing.
+In May 2025, Emerald acquired Now Publishers.

+In 2026, Wiley purchased Emerald Publishing from Cambridge Information Group for $452 million.